nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 - Don't have a special compact form for singleton lists, at the cost of an indentation level and two additional lines
 - Be a bit less eager about expanding lists and attribute sets (for example by allowing up to n elements).

+- Argument in favor of not doing the special casing:
+  - If you have a singleton list, it's likely that you'll want to add more elements later anyways
+  - Otherwise your code could use a refactor to not need

 ### Binders and inherit